 "Oh."
 It was all Jess could manage as she took in the confident strut and cocky smile.
 Golden brown hair framed a face poets would have praised, a face she still saw in her dreams sometimes.
 Lark?
 Now?

-Maudie nodded as if she had noticed the change in Jess.
+Maudie nodded as if she'd noticed the change in Jess.
 "You see it, don't you?
 He's a pirate, a rogue.
 He's out to steal our greatest treasure."

-Jess was only glad Lark either hadn't heard her aunt or had decided not to answer.
-His head was bowed so that she could only see the crown of his golden-brown hair, and he seemed to be studying the names of the others who had come before him.
+Jess was only glad Lark either hadn't heard her aunt or had decided not to respond.
+In fact, he didn't appear to notice either of them as he studied the names of the others who had come before him.
 Was he as nervous as she was at the thought of renewing their acquaintance?
 Or had he forgotten her completely in the eight years since they'd parted?
 Did men remember their first loves?

 Best to remember her role now.
 She wasn't a girl on her first Season, unsure of herself and filled with awe of the world.
 This was her spa.
 She was its guardian.
 Larkin Denby was no match for her.

 "Good afternoon, Mr. Denby," she said, launching into her prepared speech.
 "Welcome to the spa at Grace-by-the-Sea.
 I am your hostess, Miss Chance, and this is my assistant Mrs. Tully.
 If you have any questions or would like an introduction, you have only to ask."

 His head snapped up.
-Though he held her gaze only a moment, as was proper, she felt as if he were memorizing every feature, from the blond curls clustered around her face to her gloved hands resting on the table beside the book.
-His smile bloomed, and something inside her bloomed with it.
+Though his brown eyes held her gaze only a moment, as was proper, she felt as if he were memorizing every feature, from the blond curls clustered around her face to her gloved hands resting on the table beside the book.
+His smile bloomed, and, despite all her intentions, something inside her bloomed with it.
 "Miss Chance.
 How nice to see you and your charming aunt again."

-A simple statement, hardly threatening, yet a dozen ways to escape rushed in on her.
-She kept her smile in place.
-She had no reason to run.
+A simple statement, similar to many she'd heard over the years.
+She should not feel such pleasure in it.
 She'd welcomed nearly a thousand guests, first as a volunteer, then as an assistant to her father, and now in her own right.
 She arranged introductions, friendships, courtships!
 On any given day, she kept as many as three dozen people healthy and happy, and that didn't count her younger brother, Alex, or her aunt.

 Jess's throat tightened, but her voice came out all politeness.
 "My father passed away a year ago, sir.
 We are without a physician at present."

 His gaze swung back to her, softening, until she wanted to lean closer.
 "I'm sorry to hear that.
 Your father was a good man."

 He'd been a great man, one sorely needed.
 She could never fill his shoes, and Alex did not seem to want to try.

 "Thank you," she managed and purposely directed the conversation back onto the proper path.
 "Allow me to reacquaint you with the spa."
-She picked up the carefully worded pamphlet from the Corporation and offered it to him.
+She picked up the carefully worded pamphlet from the Council and offered it to him.